Maulorian/-Maulorian.github.io/index.md

 This project consisted in learning how the **Monte Carlo Search Tree** ([MCTS](https://www.wikiwand.com/en/Monte_Carlo_tree_search)) algorithm works and how to implement it for Connect4.
 I had already implement the [Minimax](https://www.wikiwand.com/en/Minimax) for the game but wanted to go further.

-I coded the frontend with the _Javascript_ library [PixiJS](https://www.pixijs.com/) that requests moves to an API written in _Golang_.
+I coded the frontend with the _Javascript_ library [PixiJS](https://www.pixijs.com/) that requests moves from an API written in _Golang_.

 Both parts were deployed on the platform _Heroku_.